 Does a Low GPA Mean You Will Be Rejected?

 Some actions can help you make decisions about where to apply.
-While you’re researching MBA programs, look for the average GPA of admitted applicants, which tells you if your GPA fits within that school’s range.
+While researching MBA programs, look for the average GPA of admitted applicants, which tells you if your GPA fits within that school’s range.
 You can find the average GPA by checking a program’s ranking on U.S. News and World Report, visiting the program’s website, or calling the program’s admissions office.

 If your GPA falls short for the schools on your target list, then it’s essential to focus on presenting the strongest application.
 If you have a really strong career vision and goal, a compelling case for the impact you will make with your MBA, and evidence of achievement and leadership outside of the classroom, these helps factors help outweigh any past academic deficits.